zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

 3. Access jupyter notebook from the deployed image and implement a Tuning Job via the SageMaker.
 4. Use jupyter notebooks and pandas to explore a dataset.
 5. Use boto3 and SageMaker to create training and hyperparameter optimization jobs.
-6. After a job is learned, SageMaker allows to deploy models in EC2 instances, which is optional.

 ## Create a Dockerfile and build a Docker image